 - whether the study used humans or animals

-A recent study published in Toxicology Research in November of 2017 found that high concentrations of phytochemicals may have an impact on breast and endometrial health, as well as on woman's fertility.
+A recent study published in Toxicology Research in November of 2017 found that high concentrations of phytochemicals may have an effect on breast and endometrial health, as well as on fertility.
 However, they indicated that more research is needed, because their study used high concentrations in a laboratory setting.

-In January 2020, researchers published findings in The Journal of Nutrition regarding the effects of phytoestrogen on increasing North American and Danish women's fertility.
-The study found that phytoestrogen had no effect on whether or not the women in the study became pregnant.
+In January 2020, researchers published findings in The Journal of Nutrition regarding the effects of phytoestrogen on increasing fertility in North American and Danish women (the language used in the study).
+The study found that phytoestrogen had no effect on whether or not the study participants became pregnant.